Yamata Amasung Keibu Keioiba

 Yamata Amasung Keibu Keioiba (Yamata-no-Orochi and Keibu Keioiba) is a Meitei language play, written and directed by Heisnam Tomba.
 It was produced by the Kalakshetra Manipur.
-This play attempts to weave together the folktales of the two legendary creatures, Yamata-no-Orochi of Japan and Keibu Keioiba of Manipur.
+This play weaves together the folktales of the two legendary creatures, Yamata-no-Orochi of Japan and Keibu Keioiba of Manipur.

 Background

-Yamata-no-Orochi was a Japanese dragon having 8 heads and 8 tails.
-Its body was enormous.
-Its body was as large as 8 valleys and 8 hills.
-Yamata was about to ate beautiful Kushinada.
-Yamata had already eaten 7 of her older sisters.
-But God Susanoo killed Yamata and saved her.
-Keibu Keioiba was a mythical creature with the head of tiger and the body of human.
-He once kidnapped lonely Lady Thabaton.
-Later, Thabaton's seven older brothers killed Keibu Keioiba and saved her.
-It happened with the help of a wise old woman.
+Yamata-no-Orochi was a Japanese dragon the size of eight hills, with eight heads and eight tails.
+He has eaten seven of the beautiful Kushinada's sisters and is about to eat her when she is rescued by the god Susanoo.
+Meanwhile, Lady Thabaton is kidnapped by Keibu Keioiba, a mythical creature with the head of a tiger and the body of human.
+Thabaton's seven older brothers kill Keibu Keioiba and rescue her with the help of a wise old woman.

-The play shows the qualities of sacrifices and great sufferings through the mythologies of Japan and Manipur.
+The play shows the qualities of sacrifice and endurance through the mythologies of Japan and Manipur.
 They are interwoven in such a way that the stories of the two hilltops could be narrated together.

-According to Heisnam Tomba, the director of the play, the play attempts to capture the two different cultures and explore every possible interpretations.
+According to Heisnam Tomba, the director of the play, the play attempts to capture the two different cultures and explore every possible interpretation.
 The play was an intercultural testing of stories, dance, music and performing traditional arts.
 It shows the modern day meaning of the rich folklore of both Japanese culture and Meitei culture.